fusiondew/Xeverous.github.io/content/generic/glossary.md

 `IDE` - integrated development environment.
 Usually an advanced code editor with autocomplete and rich refactor features integrated with build system, compiler and debugger.

-`interface` - a type (class) that has no member variables and constants and only pure (unimplemented) virtual functions.
+`interface` - 1. a type (class) that has no member variables and constants and only pure (unimplemented) virtual functions.
 There is no special notion of interfaces in C++ because there are no restrictions on members and inheritance.
+2. (more general) A set of rules defining communication between some systems or humans.
+For example user interface (layout of buttons on the screen etc) and POSIX interface (system-specific C headers offerred by POSIX-compliant systems).

 `LEWG`, `LWG` - library (evolution) working groups.
 Parts of the [C++ Committee](https://isocpp.org/std/the-committee).